 On arrival at Oxford Castle and Prison we booked in at the reception desk for our tour.
 You can’t just wander round the castle and prison, you need to be booked on a guided tour.
 Once the tour is finished you are then free to walk around the prison at your own leisure and take photos.
 While we waited 15 minutes for our tour to start we had a walk up the mound.
 From the top you can see views across Oxford.

 The bell rang to signal the start of our tour and we went to meet our guide.
 The guides are in costume which adds to the fun.
 First we were taken up the St George’s tower.
 It’s a long way up and not for the faint hearted.
-The stairs are quite difficult and I wouldn’t recommend it for small children under 5 or people with mobility issues.
-You can wait at the bottom of the steps for the group to come back down and continue the tour if you don’t want to make the climb.
-Along the way we stopped at different points to hear stories of the rooms in the tower.
+The stairs are quite difficult and I wouldn’t recommend it for people with mobility issues.
+Small children under 5 are not permitted up the tower.
+You can wait at the bottom of the steps for the group to come back down and continue the tour.
+There is an interactive screen there to tell you about the tower while you wait.
+On the way up the tower we stopped at various points to hear stories about the different rooms.

 When we made it to the summit we were a lot higher than I realised!
 There are lovely views from up there and a great opportunity to take photos.
 The guide gave us plenty of time to have a good look around and take lots of photos.
 I loved not being rushed from one place to the next.

 After descending the tower we went underground into the 900 year old crypt.
 This is the only surviving remains of St George’s chapel.
 Its fascinating to see.
 This is also where Geoffrey of Monmouth wrote the Legends of King Arthur.

 From the crypt we went in to the prison wing where we stepped inside the prison cells.
 We heard lots of stories of inmates and how the conditions would have been in the past.
 It was amazing to find that the prison only closed in 1996!